WordPress - Plugins Overview

 Last Updated: Select a plugin that is being maintained and updated by the plugin’s developer.
 An outdated plugin may not work or function correctly with your updated WordPress version or theme.

 Active Installations: It is nice to see when a plugin is popular as it’s a great indication that others have found it useful and successful.
-Keep in mind though that you might happen upon a new plugin which has yet to be discovered by other users.
+Keep in mind that you might happen upon a new plugin that has yet to be discovered by other users.

-Star Rating: Look to see how many stars that plugin has been rated along with how many people have rated it.
-5 stars with only 1 review is different than 4.5 stars and 633 reviews.
+Star Rating: Look to see how many stars that plugin has been rated, along with how many people have rated it.
+5 stars with only 1 review are different than 4.5 stars and 633 reviews.

 - Now that you have located your desired plugin, click the Install Now button.
 After installing, it will change to Activate.

 - Click the Activate button to enable the new plugin.

 Many WordPress plugins will begin to work and perform their functions on their own once they are activated.
 However, some plugins will require further setup/customizations before they begin to work.
 To edit the plugin's settings, use the following steps:

 - Hover over Plugins in the left-hand menu and click on Installed Plugins within the sub-menu